 So often when we talk to new hospitals about their goals in improving internal communication, the needs are the same—implement a single place folks can go for whatever information they’re looking for, provide real-time updates as opposed to having to distribute information, access to administrative documentation of various sorts.
 Of course, those are all very important basics of communication and are quite often a quantum leap forward.

 Hospitals’ marketing departments often serve as the intranet’s visionary and business owner, which usually bodes well for the intranet.
 Marketing staff are usually tech savvy, ahead of the curve, and have an eye for graphics that will not only promote the hospital brand but also reel staff in to interact with the intranet.

 Open and Active Communication is one of the most important ways to establish strong relationships with everyone in your hospital or health network but even more so with your physicians.
 Will physicians be enthusiastic cheerleaders (or more importantly refer patients) for your organization if they feel that their feedback is lost or ignored?
 What about if your physicians feel that your organization is disorganized or slow to react?
 Of course not!
 There are numerous financial reasons why pleasing your physicians is important.
 So take the first step in engaging and satisfying your physicians: use your intranet as a physician communication portal which in turn will make it into a physician recruiting tool.

-At HospitalPortal.NET we are always finding ways to evolve by coming out with new features that improve user experience, one of which is the Image Gallery component.
+At HospitalPORTAL, we're always finding ways to evolve by coming out with new features that improve user experience, one of which is the Intranet Images and Gallery component.
 An image gallery might not stand out to you as an important piece of the intranet, but it is the way it is used that makes it a valued addition.